 Congratulations — you have reached the freedom of semi-retirement!

-I believe, as Gandhi said, that the dream of “wealth without work” is one of the ills of society.
-I don’t believe that full passive income has integrity.
-There are still so many people struggling, that your business can continually innovate and help more effectively.
+Mahatma Gandhi said that the dream of “wealth without work” is one of the ills of society.
+I don’t believe that full passive income has true integrity.
+There are still so many people struggling in the world that your business can help even more effectively, that it’s your opportunity (perhaps, responsibility) to continually innovate and improve your services and products.

 Kaizen is a Japanese word that means “continuous improvement”.